Best Budget Miter Saws under $200 – Reviews & Guide 2023

 We also weren’t impressed with the sawdust collector bag, and just as the parts needed to be better fastened upon arrival, we found that swinging the blade back and forth to make 45-degree cuts required attention and near-constant adjustment.
 We thought about calling customer service, but there was so much wrong with this saw that the prospect just left us feeling sad.

-Now that you have an idea on some models that are worth the money, and others that may not be the most excellent option.
+Now that you have an idea of some models that are worth the money, and others that may not be the most excellent option.
 How will you know which one is best for you?
 Luckily, there are a few distinguishing factors that set miter saws apart.
-We will give you a basic rundown of what you should think about/be aware of before purchasing a miter saw.
+We will give you a basic rundown of what you should think about/be aware of before purchasing a cheap miter saw.

 The power of most miters saws is going to be measured in amps.
 The better saws that we reviewed were up around 15 amps, which is pretty good for a compact miter saw.
 Of course, if a saw is underpowered, you are going to notice it struggle with thicker materials and with things like metal as well.
 If you are cutting thin wood and doing it occasionally, you don’t need to be as concerned about the power.